simonw/llm-sentence-transformers/README.md

   all-mpnet-base-v2 \
   --alias mpnet
 ```
+Some models may also require you to pass the `--trust-remote-code` flag when registering them.
+The model documentation will usually mention that in the Python example code on Hugging Face.

 The `--alias` is optional, but can be used to configure one or more shorter aliases for the model.

 You can run `llm aliases` to confirm which aliases you have configured, and [llm aliases set](https://llm.datasette.io/en/stable/aliases.html) to configure further aliases.